Defenders of the north

 “Military service is integral to the Torres Strait community, with so many volunteers during WWII and every family represented; it’s held in very high regard here, with a lot of our youngsters joining the Army, Navy and Air Force with great pride,” Vanessa says.

-Indigenous Veterans’ Ceremony | 27 May 2023
+Indigenous Veterans’ Ceremony

-Since 2006, the annual Indigenous Veterans’ Ceremony has recognised all Aboriginal and Torres Strait Islander peoples who have served in our armed forces.
+The annual Indigenous Veterans’ Ceremony recognises all Aboriginal and Torres Strait Islander peoples who have served in Australia’s armed forces.

 Join us in person or online to commemorate their invaluable contribution.